MahamudM90/DREAM-HOSPITAL/README.md

 ## DREAM-HOSPITAL 🏥

-Dream-Hospital By Using this Site patient will get better treatment with specialized health science & auxiliary healthcare staff and medical equipment🚑🩺
+Dream-Hospital By Using this Site patient will get better treatment with specialized health science & auxiliary healthcare staff and medical equipment 🚑🩺

-##### Footer
+##### Navbar
 ![ScreenShot of Form](screenshots/a.png)

 ##### Customer Reviews
 ![ScreenShot of Form](screenshots/b.png)